Six Do’s and Don’ts of Small Business Finance

 2. DO Invest in Technology

-There are heaps of business apps and software that can automate a range of different processes, making your life easier and save your business a fair chunk of cash.
+There are heaps of business apps and software that can automate a range of different processes, making small business finance easier and saving your business a fair chunk of cash.
 A study done by Converga found that business using digital invoicing solutions had 88% lower invoice processing costs and 75% faster invoice processing times.

 If your business uses an electronic payment platform, then look for accounting software that it can integrate with (most services can integrate with each other, but always double-check before you choose one).
 This will make managing sales transactions seamless.

-Most businesses won’t actually need all of these different apps, but choosing the right ones for yours will go a long way to simplifying your finances.
+Most businesses won’t actually need all of these different apps, but choosing the right ones for yours will go a long way to simplifying your small business finance tasks.

 3. DON'T Neglect the Tax Office